 24-Hour Pass (Fixed-Route Only)

-This pass can be purchased at the farebox.
+This pass can also be purchased at the farebox.
 The 24-hour pass expires 24 hours after being initiated in the farebox and the time period will skip over days with no service.
-It is important to note that transfers will be eliminated starting April 3, 2017.

 Annual Bus/Bike Pass (Fixed-Route Only)